Understanding trauma

 • 37.3% of women had experienced sexual abuse as children, twice as many as men.

-• Among people aged 16-24 in 2023 rates of sexual abuse, emotional abuse, neglect, and exposure to domestic violence were higher than the Australian average.
-Physical abuse was the only maltreatment that was lower.
+Among people specifically aged 16-24 surveyed in 2023, rates of childhood maltreatment were higher than the Australian averages stated above.
+This includes sexual abuse, emotional abuse, neglect, and exposure to family violence.
+Physical abuse was the only childhood maltreatment that was lower than the average.

 Types of trauma

 There are many types of trauma.
-They are categorised depending on the nature and duration of the event.
-Even within the same type, effects vary as much as people do.
-Some people will not experience lasting impacts while others may experience a combination of possible effects for weeks, months, years, or continuously or intermittently throughout their lives.
+They are categorised depending on the nature, duration, scale and timing of the event.
+Within the same type, effects and their duration varies as much as people do.

 Coping adaptations

-Seeing impacts of trauma as coping adaptations means understanding that they are not rationally chosen actions but a response to a story.
+When we understand the impacts of trauma and how we cope with them, we see that they are not rationally chosen actions but a response to a story.

 Resilience

-Our ability to return to our baseline, or normal, after a potentially traumatic event.
-Our resilience comes from supportive relationships around us.
+Resilience refers to someone's ability to maintain or return to their baseline, their normal, after a potentially traumatic event.
+Resilience comes from supportive relationships and connection to culture, language and place.

 Post-Traumatic Growth

-Post-traumatic growth refers to healing from a potentially traumatic event in a way that enriches our lives, making our relationships more fulfilling.
+Post-traumatic growth refers to healing from a potentially traumatic event in a way that enriches our lives.

 How trauma affects our behaviour across age groups

-Possible effects, adaptations and signs of trauma can look different across age groups.
+Possible effects, coping adaptations and signs of trauma can look different across age groups.

-Early childhood (0-6 years) Possible signs include clinginess; separation anxiety; nightmares; disturbed sleep; re-enacting potentially traumatic events in play; skills regression including toileting, play, speech; learning ability and skill development beyond what is expected for a child's age group.
+Early childhood (0-6 years) Possible signs include clinginess, nightmares, re-enacting trauma in play, skills regression, learning and skills beyond what is expected for their age group.

 References